maskho/audiotextbooks/content/_divisibility2/content.md

 Except for 2 and 3, prime numbers can’t be next to each other.
 That’s because one of two adjacent numbers is always [[even | ?? | ??]] and therefore divisible by 2.
 However, You may have noticed that oftentimes prime numbers are two away from each other - there is only 1 number in between them:

-Below is an image from the current Mathigon chapter.
+Below is an image from the current Madras chapter.
 Change the graphic to include more twin primes and have some blanks for students to fill in:

 3 - [[5]], 11-13, [[41]]-43, 101-103, 419-[[421]], [[1151]]-1153, 2027-2020, 44531-[[44533]], 108,377-108,379, 1,523,651-[[1,523,653]].